 The following are essential aspects of Tennessee's ESA housing regulations:

-Since ACAA no longer requires airlines to accommodate ESAs, the owners should review airline policies for specific requirements.
+Since ACAA no longer requires American Airlines to accommodate ESAs, the owners should review airline policies for specific requirements.
 Here are the key points you should remember:

 While people are allowed to bring their service animals in all travel areas, ESA’s are different.
 Traveling with an ESA has become more complicated since the change in airline regulations.